daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ## Quick recap:
-Equiped with these options for properties/functions you should be fine for most web components.
+Equipped with these options for properties/functions you should be fine for most web components.

 - Set defaults for properties in constructor and the type will be there automatically
-- If you do not have default make sure to add `@types`
+- If you do not have a default make sure to add `@types`
-- Add additional information/docs/examples as JSDoc for a nicer experience
+- Add additional information/docs/examples as JSDoc for a nicer developer experience
 - Make sure to type cast your dom results
-- Add type linting via console/continious intergration to make sure they are correct
+- Add type linting via console/continuous integration to make sure they are correct
 - Inform your users how they can consume your types

 If you need more information on additional JSDoc features for types take a look at [Type Safe JavaScript with JSDoc](https://medium.com/@trukrs/type-safe-javascript-with-jsdoc-7a2a63209b76).